England vs France, World Cup 2022 quarter-final showdown: Tactics, styles, form and player stats

 France have netted nearly half of their goals from crosses and scored a tournament-high three headed goals, boosted by Giroud's aerial prowess, but England also pose considerable threat from wide passes - so expect activity down the channels.

-Both sides are at polar ends of the spectrum in terms of goal sources: eight England players have got on the scoresheet to date, compared with just three for France - underlying the breadth of talent at Southgate's disposal in attacking areas.
+Both sides are at polar ends of the spectrum for goal sources: eight England players have got on the scoresheet to date, compared with just three for France - underlying the breadth of talent at Southgate's disposal in attacking areas.

 England tend to fire from central areas inside the opposition box, with a higher frequency also struck from right-of-centre areas than the left - while shots from range have typically been fired from left-of-centre areas.

-France have far more success in left-of-centre areas inside the box, both in terms of goals and accuracy - an area occupied by in-form Mbappe.
+France have far more success in left-of-centre areas inside the box, for goals and accuracy - an area occupied by in-form Mbappe.
 However, Giroud has also been clinical centrally, in and around the six-yard box.

 Deschamps' side are also twice as likely to fire from distance - but are yet to score from outside the opposition box from their 19 attempts.